 Bamboo is a perennial grass, meaning that it lives on year after year, rather than dying off at the end of a year, the way annual grasses like wheat and corn do.
 Most varieties of bamboo live for a few decades, and some for even a century or more.
 All, or virtually all, bamboo species are monocarpic, which means that they flower once and then die.
-But it can take 50 or 60 or as much as 120 years, in the case of Phyllostachys bambusoides, for these bamboos to flower.
-It is possible that some dwarf bamboo varieties can flower multiple times and continue growing.
+But this can take 50 or 60 or as much as 120 years, in the case of Phyllostachys bambusoides, for these bamboos to flower.
+Some bamboo varieties can flower multiple times and continue growing.

 Bamboo is a relatively easy plant to keep alive.
 The greatest challenge, for most gardeners, is keeping it contained.
 If bamboo is anything, it is vigorous.
 It grows fast, it spreads wide, and it lives long.
 If you want a plant that will flourish in your garden, full of life and bursting with greenery, you can hardly do better than bamboo.
 Conversely, if you’re waiting for your neighbor’s bamboo to grow old and die, don’t hold your breath.